hyperspacedev/hyperspace/README.md

     "location": "https://localhost:3000"
 ```

+> Note: Since v1.1.0-beta4, this is no longer necessary since Hyperspace will automatically do this for you when running it through `npm start`.

 The `location` key can take the following values during testing:

 -   **https://localhost:3000**: Most suitable for running `npm start` or running via `react-scripts`.